COPD: Dining Tips

 Healthy eating is important if you have chronic obstructive pulmonary disease (COPD).
 Choose healthy foods when eating meals at home or dining out.
 Food fuels the body and the correct mix of nutrients in your diet can help you breathe easier.
 You also need nutrients to fight off infections, stay at a healthy weight, and provide energy for hard-working respiratory muscles.
 So it’s important to choose healthy foods.

 Small meals are less likely to cause shortness of breath if you have COPD.
 Talk with your healthcare provider, a registered nutritionist, or a registered dietitian for help in developing meal plans to meet your nutrition needs.
 Tell your providers about other health problems you have that may affect your diet.

 Here are some tips for making meals work for you:

 Rest before meals or dining out.

-Avoid gas-forming foods.
+Don’t eat gas-forming foods.
 Gas or bloating can make breathing more difficult.

 Eat meals early in the morning.
 You may feel too tired to eat later in the day.

 Eat 4 to 6 small meals instead of 3 large ones.
-Small meals help your lungs fill "in" and empty "out" with air more easily.
+Small meals help your lungs fill in and empty out with air more easily.
 They also help your diaphragm move freely, making it easier to breathe.

 Limit how much fluid you have during mealtime if drinking liquids makes you feel too full to eat.
 You can drink fluids an hour after mealtime.